-MFMA recommends that the sealer and finish be applied per the finish manufacturer's instructions

-- MFMA does NOT recommend the use of wood filler at the side joints of a maple strip.
-Wood filler may be used at the end joints of maple strips - The use of disk sanders can occasionally cause swirl marks.
+- MFMA recommends that the sealer and finish be applied per the finish manufacturer's instructions - MFMA does NOT recommend the use of wood filler at the side joints of a maple strip.
+Wood filler may be used at the end joints of maple strips and to fill knot holes - The use of disk sanders can occasionally cause swirl marks.
 Swirl marks are not damaging to the surface of a maple floor